 If you purchase ADSs in this offering, you will pay more for your ADSs than the amount paid by our existing shareholders for their common shares on a per ADS basis.
-As a result, you will experience immediate and substantial dilution of approximately \$8.38 per ADS (assuming no exercise by the underwriters of their option to acquire additional ADSs), representing the difference between our net tangible book value per ADS as of August 31, 2010 after giving effect to the conversion of our Series A preferred shares into Class B shares and accrual of \$30.0 million cash dividend and this offering at an initial public offering price of \$10.00 per ADS.
+As a result, you will experience immediate and substantial dilution of approximately \$7.55 per ADS (assuming no exercise by the underwriters of their option to acquire additional ADSs), representing the difference between our net tangible book value per ADS as of August 31, 2010 after giving effect to this offering for an assumed initial public offering price of \$9.00 per ADS, the midpoint of the range shown on the front cover page of this prospectus.
 In addition, you may experience further dilution to the extent that our restricted shares are vested.
 See "Dilution" for a more complete description of how the value of your investment in our ADSs will be diluted upon completion of this offering.